Comprehensive and vocational school students

 We offer students summer jobs, internships and part-time work, to name just a few examples, in a nice team.

 For vocational students, we offer training agreements and apprenticeships.
 A training agreement is an agreement on non-paid training to further your studies and prepare you for graduation.
-An apprenticeship is a fixed-term employment contract over the duration of your studies.
-The students are assigned a workplace supervisor or designated person who supports learning on the job in accordance with the goals of the studies.
+An apprenticeship means that a fixed-term employment contract will be signed with you for the duration of your studies.
+You will be assigned a workplace supervisor or other instructor who will support your learning on the job.

 Job familiarisation (TET)

 What is it like to work in a store?
 How are hotel beds always made so comfortable?
-What kind of food do children enjoy at an ABC service station on a break during a trip?
+What can the ABC restaurant offer?
 We offer thousands of job familiarisation and voluntary work (Day’s Work) opportunities each year.

 A job familiarisation (TET) period is an excellent opportunity to experience working life and learn about jobs in the retail or restaurant sector or at a service station store.
 During your TET period, you can learn about working life, take care of assignments and experience being a member of a workplace community.
 TET periods typically last for one or two weeks.
 You will learn about various professions and gain work experience and information that will help you choose a career.